simonqv/DD2421-lab-1/report.md

 # Report

 ## Assignment 0
 MONK-2 is the hardest to learn because it has the most complex `true` condition with the most different cases.
-This will lead to lost of "questions".
+This will lead to lost of "questions"/branches.

 ## Assignment 1
 |Dataset|Entropy           |